Cloud GPU rental price tracker (GRPI)

 - Append-only ledger.
 Every daily snapshot is kept forever and never rewritten.
 History cannot be backfilled, which is exactly why the index is credible.

 Every number here is fetched from a provider source then computed by the formula above.
 Nothing is typed in by hand, and nothing stale is presented as live.
 Full collection detail on the methodology page.
+Changed how a number here is computed?
+It is logged in the methodology page's Revisions section, dated, with the magnitude of the change.

 Cite the index

 Referencing GRPI in an article, paper, model card or dashboard?
-Cite the snapshot you retrieved (July 2026):
+Cite the snapshot you retrieved (August 2026):

 APA

 GPU Rental Prices.
 (2026).
 GPU Rental Price Index (GRPI) [Data set]. gpurentalprices.com.
-Retrieved 2026-07-08, from https://gpurentalprices.com/gpu-price-indexBibTeX
+Retrieved 2026-08-22, from https://gpurentalprices.com/gpu-price-indexBibTeX

 @misc{grpi_2026,